Nov 28, 2011

 Are WWF deals with industry helping to save the last intact eco-systems in the world or accelerating their destruction?

 The 45 minute documentary "The Silence of the Pandas - What the WWF Isn't Saying" has been broadcasted on German public TV channel ARD on 28th of June 2011.
-The English version can be seen on You Tube, divided in three parts:
+The English version can be seen here:

 While indigenous peoples, environmental and human rights groups criticize WWF already for a long time, the film brought the problems with WWF also to the general public.
 First in Germany and Switzerland, and now to the rest of the world.
 Following some links to articles in main German and Swiss newspapers and and TV channels (only in German):